knuxzq/knuxzq.github.io/content/authors/admin/_index.md

 website: ""
 ---

 Hello!
-I'm Ziqiang Xu, a second-year Master’s student at Kyungpook National University, majoring in Robot and Smart System Engineering and AI Safety Convergence.
-My research interests include deep learning, computer vision, image processing and so on.
+I'm Ziqiang Xu, born in 2002, a second-year Master’s student at Kyungpook National University, majoring in Robot and Smart System Engineering and AI Safety Convergence.
+My research interests include AI, deep learning, computer vision, image processing and so on.

 Now, I have completed projects such as:

-1.A laboratory management system based on WeChat Mini Programs(2023)
+1.A laboratory management system based on WeChat Mini Programs [Undergraduate thesis] (2023)

-2.Green space detection and quantification in remote sensing images based on ViT(2024)
+2.Green space detection and quantification in remote sensing images based on ViT [submitted to a journal] (2025)

-3.Astronomical object recognition based on deep learning(2025)
+3.Astronomical object recognition based on deep learning [being further expanded] (2025)

-Currently, I’m working on:

-Detection and analysis of cosmic resources based on image data
+Currently, I’m working on Detection and analysis of cosmic resources based on image data.